.NET/C#

 The INNER JOIN matches each row in one table with every row in other tables and allows you to query rows that contain columns from both tables.

-The INNER JOIN is an optional clause of the SELECT statement.
+The INNER JOIN is an optional clause of the statement.
 It appears immediately after the FROM clause.
 Here is the syntax of the INNER JOIN clause:

 SELECT